SarbajitSarkar2006/Bash_Practice/README.md

 Here are some of the scripts I have been working on:

+Shell Script:
-* Shell Script to determine all prime numbers between two positive integers a and b. a and b are supplied as command line arguments.
+* Shell Script to determine all prime numbers between two positive integers an and b. an and b are supplied as command line arguments.
 * Shell Script that counts the number of words in a line of text.
 The line text will be provided as command line arguments.
 * Shell Script/Program to check whether a given string is a Palindrome or not.
 * Shell Script/Program to print the command line arguments in reverse order.
 * Write a Shell Script/Program to modify the cal command of UNIX to include the following
 i) Print the current month and current year when called without parameter. ii)Print the calendar of the month of the current year if only one argument between 1 and 12.

+C Programming:
 *A PROGRAM (using fork) and/or exec commands) where parent and child execute:
  a.
 Same program, same code.
  b.
 Same program, different code.